japila-books/spark-sql-internals/docs/catalyst/Optimizer.md

 * <span id="catalogManager"> [CatalogManager](../connector/catalog/CatalogManager.md)

+!!! note "Abstract Class"
     `Optimizer` is an abstract class and cannot be created directly.
 It is created indirectly for the [concrete Optimizers](#implementations).

 ## <span id="defaultBatches"> Default Batches